sharkymark/v2-templates/pod-with-jupyter-path/README.md

 ### Changes 2024-08-05

 1. Notice use of `data.coder_workspace_owner.me`, a new 2024 Coder change in their Terraform provider that replaced `data.coder_workspace.me.owner`
-1. Coder deprecated its Ubuntu Jupter image so I built one based on Coder's base image and put on DockerHub
+1. Coder deprecated its Ubuntu Jupyter image so I built one based on Coder's base image and put on DockerHub

 ### Apps included
 1. A web-based terminal